aurelia/aurelia2-examples/README.md

 #### Native Animation

-An Aurelia 2 application that shows how you can leverage the standards-based Web Animations API to add in animations to your Aurelia applications without any additional dependencies.
+An Aurelia 2 application that shows how you can leverage the standards-based Web Animations API to add animations to your Aurelia applications without any additional dependencies.
 There is also an example of using a library (which uses the Web Animations API) to perform more complicated animations.

 - [Source](examples/animation-native)
 - [Demo](https://animation-native.vercel.app/)